hashicorp/consul-k8s-wan-fed-vault-backend/README.md

    kubectl exec consul-server-0 -- curl --cacert /vault/secrets/serverca.crt -v https://localhost:8501/v1/agent/connect/ca/roots | jq
    ```

-# Deploy Secondard Consul on dc2.
+# Deploy Secondary Consul on dc2.

 14. Set the MESH_GW_HOST variable to point to the Mesh Gateway's external-IP that was launched on your primary Consul deployment.